outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - common functions/components:

+      - a combination of huge misunderstanding to generate stupidity:
+        "the stadium rules dont say 'dont feed the players' so that means they want us to throw popcorn at them"

-      - a combination of huge misunderstanding to generate stupidity "I called the cops because no one complimented my Xmas sweater"
+      - juxtaposition of big ego/high stakes with trivial/minor details to generate pettiness:
+        "I called the cops because no one complimented my Xmas sweater"

       - assuming the insanity/stupidity of an agent to generate silliness